azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>After the success of their Crescent Burger, Marielle and Henrietta<br>meet with the members of the major crafting guilds of<br>Elder Tale: Karashin of Shopping Street 8, Michikata of the<br>Marine Agency ,and Roderic of the Roderic Merchant Association. <br>They use Shiroe's plan to dangle the secret recipe of<br>the Crescent Burger in front of them, and the talented<br>account Henrietta opens negotiations.
+<p align="center">After the success of their Crescent Burger, Marielle and Henrietta<br>meet with the members of the major crafting guilds of<br>Elder Tale: Karashin of Shopping Street 8, Michikata of the<br>Marine Agency ,and Roderic of the Roderic Merchant Association. <br>They use Shiroe's plan to dangle the secret recipe of<br>the Crescent Burger in front of them, and the talented<br>account Henrietta opens negotiations.
 What she wants is...</p>
 </td>
 </tr>
 </table>